FY 2025 H-1B Cap Season: 4 Key Things HR Teams Should Know

 H-1B Cap Season Rules Stay the Same

-In FY 2025, it appears that many of the rules in place for the FY 2024 season will stay the same.
+It appears that many of the rules in place for the FY 2024 season will stay the same in FY 2025.
 As such, we anticipate the FY 2025 H-1B cap season proceeding as normal.
 Should anything change, we will update this blog accordingly.

 Enhance Your Immigration Program